 Matt Marble (b.
-1979, Mississippi) is a composer, writer, and visual artist currently living in Greensboro, NC.
-Working across genres, Matt's music emerges from dreams, meditation, free improvisation, and homespun intuitive methods.
-His scores and drawings, involving symbolic geometries of natural science and dreamscapes, have been exhibited in journals, galleries, and the Museum of Modern Art in Barcelona.
-Recent musical releases include electronic meditations, Mind Chimes and Akasha (2018), animist dream karaoke, Natural Magic (2017), and guitar improvisations, Twilights (2016).
+1979, Mississippi) is an artist, scholar, and esotericist in Greensboro, NC.
+Working across genres, Matt's music emerges from dreams, geometry, meditation, and free improvisation.
+His graphic scores have been exhibited in journals, galleries, and the Museum of Modern Art in Barcelona.
+Recent recordings include Cantraps, an EP of wordless voice and guitar prayerscapes, and Wondering Stars, a pair of geometric improvisations for guitars, harmonicas, synths, and percussion.

 PhD, music composition • Princeton University